-Recording the keys pressed on a keyboard is often termed as Key Logging and Keyloggers are the software that let you record the keystrokes and let you view the key logs.
-Keyloggers are actually useful tools.
-You can view which keys were pressed an hour ago, yesterday or even a month ago.
-There are many key loggers out there, and here are two good free Keyloggers which I have come across, and which can help you out in maintaining a good record of pressed keys.
+Recording the keys pressed on a keyboard is often called Key Logging, and Keyloggers are the software that lets you record the keystrokes and let you view the key logs.
+Keyloggers are useful tools.
+You can view which keys were pressed an hour ago, yesterday, or even a month ago.
+There are many keyloggers out there, and here are two good free Keyloggers that I have come across that can help you maintain a good record of pressed keys.

-Although Keyloggers are useful tools, they are more often than not, misused by many to spy on others activities.
-Some malware even install keyloggers on your system to record your keystrokes, hoping to lay their hands on sensitive financial information like bank passwords, credit card numbers, etc. We at The Windows Club are discussing this, as Keylogger software have a legitimate use too.
-We are however not to be blamed in any way, for any misuse or legal violations done with the help of these freeware.
+Although Keyloggers are useful tools, they are, more often than not, misused by many to spy on others’ activities.
+Some malware even installs keyloggers on your system to record your keystrokes, hoping to lay their hands on sensitive financial information like bank passwords, credit card numbers, etc. We at The Windows Club are discussing this, as Keylogger software has a legitimate use, too.
+We are, however, not to be blamed in any way for any misuse or legal violations done with the help of this freeware.

-Home Keylogger never misses anything, it entirely records all the pressed keys and maintains a good record of them.
+Home Keylogger never misses anything; it records all the pressed keys and maintains a good record of them.
 You can make it run invisibly so that no can make out whether a keylogger is running or not.
-The log generated by it is simply amazing, the log displays time, date, user, window tile and obviously the pressed keys.
+The log generated by it is amazing; the log displays time, date, user, window tile, and, obviously, the pressed keys.
 All these extra details help you in making out which keys were pressed when and in which application.
 Home Keylogger is simply amazing.

-There is no dedicated user interface, but the app runs from the system tray making it easier to operate.
-You can view log from the same system tray icon.
+There is no dedicated user interface, but the app runs from the system tray, making it easier to operate.
+You can view the log from the same system tray icon.
 The logs can be cleared.
-Clearing logs time to time (say once in a month) is a good activity, and if you don’t want to delete the log, you can cut and paste it to somewhere else and a new log would automatically be created.
-Click here to download.
+Clearing logs from time to time (say once a month) is a good activity, and if you don’t want to delete the log, you can cut and paste it somewhere else, and a new log will automatically be created.
+Click here to download it.

-Intended to monitor kids on a Windows PC, KidLogger can still be easily used to monitor and track employees, kids or simply anyone else.
-Another than hidden key logging, the software offers Web History monitoring, time tracking, voice recording, screenshots, chats monitoring, USB/DVD usages and etc. It is a cool key logger plus monitoring tool for Windows and Mac.
-KidLogger also offers you mobile tracking so that you can track your kid’s or employee’s mobile.
+Intended to monitor kids on a Windows PC, KidLogger can still be easily used to monitor and track employees, kids, or simply anyone else.
+Other than hidden keylogging, the software offers Web History monitoring, time tracking, voice recording, screenshots, chat monitoring, USB/DVD usage etc. It is a cool key logger plus a monitoring tool for Windows and Mac.
+KidLogger also offers you mobile tracking so that you can track your kids’ or employees’ mobiles.
 KidLogger is free and open source.